 I’m sure we all would love our kids to enjoy reading.
-Some kids naturally take to reading and some of them don’t.
+Unfortunately, some kids naturally take to reading and some of them don’t.
 Quite often, when boys claim that they don’t like to read it’s actually because they aren’t enjoying the specific books that we’re asking them to read.

 Some classic books are great for boys to read.
 However, a book doesn’t need to be a classic for our sons to get a lot of benefit out of reading it.